magne4000/vite-plugin-vercel/packages/vercel/README.md

      * If left empty, default value for your plan will be used.
      */
     defaultMaxDuration: 30,
     /**
+     * Enable streaming responses by default for all Serverless Functions */
+    defaultSupportsResponseStreaming: true,
+    /**
      * Default expiration time (in seconds) for prerender functions.
      * Defaults to 86400 seconds (24h).